chvolow24/jackdaw/README.md

 The FIR ("finite impulse response") filter effect is an FFT-based "[windowed-sinc](https://www.analog.com/media/en/technical-documentation/dsp-book/dsp_book_Ch16.pdf)" filter.
 It can be configured to have a low-pass, high-pass, band-pass, or band-cut frequency response.
 The cutoff frequency and bandwidth are adjustable parameters, as is the length of the impulse response.
 This last parameter affects the "steepness" of the frequency response curve.

 > [!NOTE]
 > This is a computationally expensive effect.
-Applying FIR filters to many tracks may begin to cause audio playback issues.
-(My 2020 macbook air maxes out at 45.)
+Applying FIR filters to many tracks may begin to cause audio playback issues if there is audio on those tracks that needs to be processed.
+(My 2020 macbook air maxes out at around 45.)

 The frequency response of the filter is shown.
-When the filter is active, the frequency domain of the filtered audio track is also shown.
+When the filter is active, and playback is occurring, the frequency domain of the filtered audio track is also shown.

 <img src="assets/readme_imgs/fir_filter.gif" width="75%" />

 ### Delay line

 The delay line is a simpler effect and has three parameters: time, amplitude, and "stereo offset."
-As in any delay line, the delay time is the amount of time between echoes, and the amplitude is the relative amplitude of each echo.
+As in any delay line, the delay time is the amount of time between echoes, and the amplitude is the relative amplitude of each successive echo.
 "Stereo offset" delays playback of the delay line buffer in the left channel by some proportion of the delay line length, expressed as a value between 0.0 and 1.0.
-In other words, with a nonzero stereo offset, you will hear echoes at different times in each channel of the stereo output.
+In other words, with a nonzero stereo offset, you will hear echoes at different times in your left and right ears.

 Dynamic changes to the delay line length during playback are accomplished by "squeezing" or "stretching" the existing delay line buffer into the space of the new-length buffer.
 The squeezing and stretching produce pitch-shifting effects which are better experienced than described.